Wenlin-Chen/ADKF-IFT/README.md

 </script>
 -->

-# Disclaimer
+# Meta-learning Adaptive Deep Kernel Gaussian Processes for Molecular Property Prediction (ADKF-IFT)

+This codebase contains the official PyTorch implementation of `Adaptive Deep Kernel Fitting with Implicit Function Theorem (ADKF-IFT)`, proposed in the paper [Meta-learning Adaptive Deep Kernel Gaussian Processes for Molecular Property Prediction](TODO!!!!!!!!!!!!!).

-This codebase is built upon a fork from [FS-Mol](https://github.com/microsoft/FS-Mol) and [PAR](https://github.com/tata1661/PAR-NeurIPS21) repositories.
-The README file, license, etc are copied from there.
-We implement ADKF-IFT (which is called ADKT in this repo), DKL, DKT and CNP.
+We implement ADKF-IFT (which is called ADKT in this repo), DKL, DKT and CNP on FS-Mol.
 We adapt the official code of PAR to FS-Mol.
-We also add support for regression on FS-Mol for all models suitable for regression in this repository.
-We also implement four representative out-of-domain BO experiments with GP operating on the learned feature representations from these models.
+We also add support for performing regression on FS-Mol for all models suitable for regression in this repository.
+In addition, we implement four representative out-of-domain BO experiments with GP operating on the learned feature representations from these models.
 Please read our [paper](TODO!!!!!) for detailed descriptions of the methods.

 All raw result data, plots, and notebooks for producing the plots can be found in the `visualize_results` folder.

-In case you find our method, code, or results useful for your research, please consider citing TODO!!!!!!!!!!!!!
+# Disclaimer

+This codebase is built upon a fork from [FS-Mol](https://github.com/microsoft/FS-Mol) and [PAR](https://github.com/tata1661/PAR-NeurIPS21) repositories.
+The README file, license, etc are copied and modified from there.

 # Instruction for training and testing ADKF-IFT